Whiteknight/ParserObjects/docs/v3_1/parsers_earley.md

 2. **Scanning**: The parser attempts to `.Parse()` with all the current terminal parsers to see which ones match at the current position
 3. **Completion**: The parser takes any non-terminals which have matched completely, and uses those to advance any other non-terminals which depend on them.

 This is an abbreviated description of the algorithm, of course, but it gives a sense for how the algorithm works.
 Every time the Start Symbol completes, the Earley parser adds that value to the list of results.
-The parser stops when the input reaches the end or when no more rules match at the current position, or when input stops advancing.
+The parser stops when the input reaches the end, when no more rules match at the current position, or when input stops advancing.

+The power and flexibility of being able to specify a grammar without regard for ambiguity or recursion are high, though these are matched by the complexity of handling an `IMultiResult<TOutput>` which may contain multiple successful results of varying lengths.
+It's worth noting that even final results which are identical might still be returned as duplicates because the result was obtained in multiple separate ways.
+For example the expression `"4+5+6"` without precedence rules might parse as `"(4+5)+6" = 15` or `"4+(5+6)" = 15`.
+The values are identical in these cases even though the evaluation order of the operators is distinct.